Wingysam/Christmas-Community/README.md

 BULMASWATCH=default
 # Set to false to disable update notices
 UPDATE_CHECK=true
+# Set to false to disable the profile pictures feature
+PFP=true

 ## Wishlist Settings
 # Set to true to not allow users to have their own lists.
 You may want this for a birthday or wedding.